orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ENV key2=value2
 ENV key3="value 3" key4=value\ 4
 ```
-The ENV instruction has two forms.
-The first form, ENV <key> <value>, will set a single variable to a value.
-The entire string after the first space will be treated as the <value> - including characters such as spaces and quotes.

-The second form, ENV <key>=<value> ..., allows for multiple variables to be set at one time.
+The second form, ENV `<key>=<value>` ..., allows for multiple variables to be set at one time.
 Notice that the second form uses the equals sign (=) in the syntax, while the first form does not.
 Like command line parsing, quotes and backslashes can be used to include spaces within values.

 ----

 ### Validating ENV

 The environment variables set using ENV will persist when a container is run from the resulting image.
-You can view the values using `docker inspect`, and change them using docker run --env <key>=<value>.
+You can view the values using `docker inspect`, and change them using docker run --env `<key>`=`<value>`.
 Or view them in the container.

 ```
 docker build -t environment .
-docker inspect
+docker inspect environment
-...
+(...)
  "Config": {
             "Hostname": "7cbef47bbbe4",
             "Domainname": "",